alexsalvear-crypto/I2GDS-Individual-Project/README.md

-# Multi-gene phylogenetic reconstruction using MAFFT, IQ-TREE, and ape
+# Linux and R-based multi-gene phylogenetic reconstruction
 This repository documents a short, reproducible pipeline for reconstructing a phylogeny from multiple genes using Linux-based tools, including MAFFT for sequence alignment and IQ-TREE for maximum-likelihood inference, followed by tree rooting and visualization in R using the ape package.
 All steps are performed on the Virginia Tech Advanced Research Computing (ARC) system.

 ## Introduction